-There are two websites that can help you anticipate when a short squeeze might occur, some data figures are available for free and other figures are available for a paid subscription.
-Everyone in the market has to have some type of strategy or "edge" if they hope to be successful over the long term.
-Looking for short squeeze opportunities may or may not be your strategy but here are the tools that may help identify those opportunities:
+There is one website (that we have used before) that can help anticipate when a short squeeze might occur, some data figures are available for free and other figures are available for a paid subscription.
+All market participants need to have some type of strategy or “edge” if they hope to be successful over the long term.
+Looking for short squeeze opportunities may or may not be your strategy but here is the tool that may help identify those opportunities:

-The first site (Short Volume) will help you track daily short volume alongside total trading volume.
-It will also provide you with a short volume ratio and a short interest ratio which you can track over time.
-The second site (Short Squeeze) will help you track the amount of floating shares and the total number of shares sold short which results in a "short percent of float".
+Short Squeeze will help you track daily short volume alongside total trading volume as well as the short volume ratio and short interest ratio over time.
+To go further, company also provides the amount of floating shares and the total number of shares sold short which results in a “short percent of float”.
 The short percent of float is an important figure in identifying a potential short squeeze opportunity, during the GME short squeeze the short percent of float was above above 100%.